hookactions/certes-spec/schema-definers.md

 A possible implementation would be for the producer (Meetly/your company) to call the local "Master API" to ensure the subscription is set up, similar to the "Producer defined schema".
 The returned endpoint would then be saved in the Master API.
 You would then call your local gateway/event broker to send an outgoing event to the third party.

 Again, this needs to be flushed out more before implementation in Certes v2.

+## Companies not using Certes

+Every company with webhooks will not adopt Certes overnight to produce events.
+This does not mean companies shouldn't have to wait for them to do this.
+There will be a community repository where anyone can add schemas for third-party events.
+In many of the examples in this specification you will see `community.certes.dev` which is where these schemas will live.